 Sending a Notice of Intent to Foreclose is a cost-effective tactic because it adds pressure on property owners due to the threat of pending litigation, on top of the lien filing which is already on their property.
 This pressure on property owners gives more incentive to the interested parties to satisfy the lien.
 This also avoids litigation costs for both sides – by avoiding legal costs associated with litigation such as court costs and legal fees.

-When Is a Notice of Intent to Foreclose Used?
+When to use a Notice of Intent to Foreclose

 This warning letter is optional.
 That being said, if you choose to send a Notice of Intent to Foreclose, the main requirement is that there has to be an existing, filed mechanics lien to foreclose upon.
 Or in other words, sending an optional Notice of Intent to Foreclose has to come after a mechanics lien has been filed.